Geova09/guessWho/README.md

-# guessWho project for the class Foundations of Computing
+# guessWho game project for the class Foundations of Computing
-# game Guess Who?